GeNeFRAG/GPT-commons/README.md

 - tomli

 ## Installation

-To install the required packages, use:
+To install the dependencies listed in the requirements.txt file, you can use the following command:

-`pip install openai tiktoken tomli`
+`pip install -r requirements.txt`